 - System Unit: Houses the hearts and brains of the computer.
 Laptops, tablets, smartphones, and all-in-one computers don’t have this “separate unit”, as it is all integrated into one device.

-- Keyboard: What you use to type characters and numbers with.
+- Keyboard: Don’t think this needs an introduction.
+What you just used to type characters and numbers with.

 2) BASIC COMPUTER HARDWARE